mfranzil/mfranzil/README.md

 ## Organizations

 - [daisyfbk](https://github.com/daisyfbk) - Organization of the research unit in which I work.
+- [rising-unitn](https://github.com/rising-unitn) - Organization containing teachning material for the University of Trento.
-- [mfranzil-unitn](https://github.com/mfranzil-unitn) - Organization containing study and teaching material I created for the University of Trento.
+- [mfranzil-unitn](https://github.com/mfranzil-unitn) - Organization containing study material I created for the courses followed at the University of Trento.

 ### Archive